 Mining medical records:

 The most obvious application of artificial intelligence in healthcare is data management.
 Collecting it, storing it, normalizing it, tracing its lineage – it is the first step in revolutionizing the existing healthcare systems.
 Recently, the AI research branch of the search giant, Google, launched its Google Deepmind Health project, which is used to mine the data of medical records in order to provide better and faster health services.
-The project is in its initial phase, and at present they are cooperating with the Moorfields Eye Hospital NHS Foundation Trust to improve eye treatment.
+The project is in its initial phase, and at present, they are cooperating with the Moorfields Eye Hospital NHS Foundation Trust to improve eye treatment.

 Designing treatment plans:

 IBM Watson launched its special program for oncologists – and I interviewed one of the professors working with it – which is able to provide clinicians evidence-based treatment options.
 Watson for Oncology has an advanced ability to analyze the meaning and context of structured and unstructured data in clinical notes and reports that may be critical to selecting a treatment pathway.
-Then by combining attributes from the patient’s file with clinical expertise, external research and data, the program identifies potential treatment plans for a patient.
+Then by combining attributes from the patient’s file with clinical expertise, external research, and data, the program identifies potential treatment plans for a patient.

 Assisting repetitive jobs:

 IBM launched another algorithm called Medical Sieve.
-It is an ambitious long-term exploratory project to build a next generation “cognitive assistant” with analytical, reasoning capabilities and a wide range of clinical knowledge.
+It is an ambitious long-term exploratory project to build the next generation “cognitive assistant” with analytical, reasoning capabilities and a wide range of clinical knowledge.
 Medical Sieve is qualified to assist in clinical decision making in radiology and cardiology.
 The “cognitive health assistant” is able to analyze radiology images to spot and detect problems faster and more reliably.
 Radiologists in the future should only look at the most complicated cases where human supervision is useful.

-The medical start-up, Enlitic, which also aims to couple deep learning with vast stores of medical data to advance diagnostics and improve patient outcomes, formulated the perks of deep learning the following way: “until recently, diagnostic computer programs were written using a series of predefined assumptions about disease-specific features.
+The medical start-up, Enlitic, which also aims to couple deep learning with vast stores of medical data to advance diagnostics and improve patient outcomes, formulated the perks of deep learning the following way: “Until recently, diagnostic computer programs were written using a series of predefined assumptions about disease-specific features.
 A specialized program had to be designed for each part of the body and only a limited set of diseases could be identified, preventing their flexibility and scalability.
 The programs often oversimplified reality, resulting in poor diagnostic performance, and thus never reached widespread clinical adoption.
 In contrast, deep learning can readily handle a broad spectrum of diseases in the entire body, and all imaging modalities (X-rays, CT scans, etc.)

 Getting the most out of in-person and online consultations:

 You have a headache, you feel dizzy and you are sure that you have a fever.
 Your partner tells you that you do not look great, you should go to the doctor.
 So, you call the assistant of your GP and ask for an appointment.
 It turns out you have to wait two more days to get the chance for a visit.
 Now, this is what’s not going to happen with Babylon and its new app.
 The British subscription, online medical consultation and health service, Babylon launched an application this year which offers medical AI consultation based on personal medical history and common medical knowledge.
 Users report the symptoms of their illness to the app, which checks them against a database of diseases using speech recognition.
 After taking into account the patient’s history and circumstances, Babylon offers an appropriate course of action.
 The app will also remind patients to take their medication, and follow up to find out how they’re feeling.
-Through such solutions the efficiency of diagnosing patients can increase by multiple times, while the waiting time in front of doctor’s examining rooms could drop significantly.
+Through such solutions, the efficiency of diagnosing patients can increase by multiple times, while the waiting time in front of doctor’s examining rooms could drop significantly.

 Health assistance and medication management:

 Everybody, please welcome the world’s first virtual nurse, Molly developed by the medical start-up Sense.ly.
-It has a smiling, amicable face coupled with a pleasant voice and its exclusive goal is to help people with monitoring their condition and treatment.
+It has a smiling, amiable face coupled with a pleasant voice and its exclusive goal is to help people with monitoring their condition and treatment.
 The interface uses machine learning to support patients with chronic conditions in-between doctor’s visits.
 It provides proven, customized monitoring and follow-up care, with a strong focus on chronic diseases.

 Also, there is already a solution for monitoring whether patients are taking their medications for real.
 The AiCure app supported by The National Institutes of Health uses a smartphone’s webcam and AI to autonomously confirm that patients are adhering to their prescriptions, or with better terms, supporting them to make sure they know how to manage their condition.
 This is very useful for people with serious medical conditions, for patients who tend to go against the doctor’s advice and participants in clinical trials.